 Different Types of Pool Finishes

-They say ‘Don’t judge a book by its cover’ but with pools, this isn’t necessarily true.
-The pool’s finish not only affects people’s first impression but can also dictate how long your pool will last.
-And whether or not you are in the resort business, durability is important because this will help you make and save more money.
-Design-wise, the appearance of your pool can be a big deciding factor for guests.
+They say ‘Don’t judge a book by its cover’ but with swimming pools, this isn’t necessarily true.
+The pool’s finish not only impacts your first impression but can also effect how long your pool will last.
+And whether you are in the resort business or not, durability is important because this will help you both make and save money.
+Design-wise, the appearance of your pool can be a big deciding factor for resort guests or future buyers of your property.

 Polished aggregates give a smoother surface.
 This is done by polishing the aggregate finish once it is hand applied to the pool shell giving more lustre compared with crushed coloured stones.
 Aside from adding a more decorative look to the pool, the patches of crushed stones provide an additional 12-20 more years to the life of the plaster.